EPFL-ENAC/eesd-mmsdb/README.md

 3. Stone metadata should be added to `backend/data/original/03_Stones_geometric_properties/` in `.csv` format, following the same structure as existing files.
 4. The added walls should be registered in the `backend/data/original/04_StoneMasonryMicrostructureDatabase.csv` table for them to appear in the database.
 4b.
 If you need to add new citations, please add them to `frontend/src/assets/wall_citation_items.json` and use the corresponding keys in the CSV table.

+> [!IMPORTANT]
+> Failing to follow the existing structures will lead to errors when generating downscaled data and running the website.

 ### Generate downscaled data